 Bringing your puppy home

 - Before entering your home, make sure your puppy has had time to explore the outside area on a leash.
 It’s also important you make sure your puppy has time to go to the bathroom.

 - Keep your puppy leashed when introducing them to their new home environment, both inside and out.
 Allow them to explore one area at a time rather than giving them the full run of the home right away.
 When introducing them to the inside it can be a good idea to walk them directly to their space/bed and reward them, so they know it is their area.
 Then allow them to explore the house at their own pace.

 Introducing other family members

-- If you have any other animals or children in your home, it is best to allow the puppy explore new surroundings first, before introducing them to others.
+- If you have any other animals or children in your home, it is best to allow the puppy to explore new surroundings first before introducing them to others.